 1) 'Flying sabotages my lifestyle' – Customers, especially Scandinavian travellers, wanted healthier food choices.

 2) 'Flying is not about the food' – Food is important to the customer experience, but it needs to fit the context of flying, not a five-star restaurant!

 3) 'The SAS service experience does not match the outside world' – Customers have high expectations and want a unique SAS experience.

 Based on these insights, we created The New Nordic food and beverage vision.
 Inspired by the food movement of the same name, it bridges tradition and future, with a focus on high-quality, local ingredients.
 Together we completely redesigned and rebuilt the supply chain and menu from scratch, with fresh, nutritious, locally-sourced ingredients.
 SAS now sources 95% of its food from local farmers, compared to just 5% before the project, with Norwegian fjord salmon, Swedish lamb, and Danish veal on the new menu.

-Launched in 2017 on SAS domestic, Scandinavian and European flights, the project has increased sustainability while reducing costs and creating an outstanding experience – tailored to travellers’ needs, and true to the Nordic spirit of SAS.
+Launched in 2017 on SAS domestic, Scandinavian and European flights, the project has furthered the sustainability agenda while reducing costs and creating an outstanding experience – tailored to travellers’ needs and true to the Nordic spirit of SAS.

 Bronze Pentawards 2017

 Svenska Designpriset 2017 nominee